infinum/ios-viper-xcode-templates/README.md

 }
 ```

-In this simple example the Presenter fetches TV shows by doing an API call and handles the result.
+In this simple example, the Presenter fetches TV shows by doing an API call and handles the result.
 The Presenter can also handle the logout action and item selection in a tableView which is delegated from the view.
-If an item has been selected the Presenter will initiate opening of the Details screen.
+If an item has been selected the Presenter will initiate the opening of the Details screen.

 ```swift
 final class HomeWireframe: BaseWireframe<HomeViewController> {